 A Communion-Wide Process

-The programme will give space to WCRC regions, focus groups, and programme networks to engage with the crisis.
-Throughout all events, a discernment process will be applied that shall address the urgency, gather the learnings, and sharpen the message.
-The planned conference in September shall not be a moment of closure, but an event to channel the energy—that we hope the process will create—for the life of the Communion.
+The programme gave space to WCRC regions, focus groups, and programme networks to engage with the crisis.
+Throughout all events, a discernment process was applied that addressed the urgency, gathered the learnings, and sharpened the message.
+A future conference shall not be a moment of closure, but an event to channel the energy for the life of the Communion.
 At the conference the Communion will account for itself and will prepare an agenda leading to the 2024 General Council.